supertree-toolkit/stk/doc/cli.rst

 **********

 Remove all non-informative trees and sources from the dataset.
-These are trees that contain only three or less taxa.
+These are trees that contain only three or fewer taxa.

 .. index:: create_matrix

 create_matrix
 *************

-Create a Hennig or Nexus matrix using Baum and Ragen coding of all trees in the dataset.
+Create a Hennig or Nexus matrix using Baum and Ragan coding of all trees in the dataset.

 .. index:: create_subset